lucerion/scripts/vim_server/README.md

 # vim_server

-Opens files in the one Vim instance.
+Opens files in the single Vim instance.

 ## Usage